Aman7123/kong-plugin-aws-kinesis/README.md

-McAfee AWS Kinesis
+Kong AWS Kinesis
 ====================
 * Experimental code in `develop` branch
 * Prerequisites: Lua knowledge / experience
 * Plugin execution priority: `751`

-This repository contains a custom modification of [AWS Kinesis Kong Plugin](https://github.com/rbang1/kong-plugin-aws-kinesis) for McAfee.
+This repository contains a custom modification of [AWS Kinesis Kong Plugin](https://github.com/rbang1/kong-plugin-aws-kinesis).
 This plugin accepts AWS Kinesis logs on a Kong route and forwards this traffic through a TCP connection to AWS Kinesis data steam.
 This specific plugin was designed to consume a wider range of request bodies including batched if selected and `data_template`.

 Configuration
 =================================